 Co-branding is a strategic partnership between two or more brands that jointly develop a product, service or customer experience.

-By leveraging each other’s strengths and resources—like expertise, funding, and brand image—the main goal is to benefit from each other’s reputation and customer base.
-This, in turn, can lead to increased visibility, broader market reach, and boosted customer loyalty for all brands.
+By leveraging each other’s strengths and resources—like expertise, funding, or brand image—the main goal is to benefit from each other’s reputation and customer base.

 Is Co-branding the Same as Brand Collaboration?